eyounx/ZOOclient.jl/README.md

 ## Release 0.1

 * Include the asynchronous version of the general optimization method Sequential RACOS (AAAI'17)
-* Include the parallel pareto optimization method (PPOSS) for subset selection (IJCAI'16)
+* Include the Parallel Pareto Optimization for Subset Selection  method (PPOSS, IJCAI'16)
-* The algorithm selection is automatic.
-See examples in the `examples` fold.- Default parameters work well on many problems, while parameters are fully controllable

   ​
   ​